 The temple didn’t grow its numbers through fear of force alone, however.
 The more high-ranking priests wear thick, layered traveling clothes to weather the elements as they journey outside the temple to aid those in need and proclaim temple doctrine.
 Caring for the less fortunate is especially conducive to the temple’s mission to purify corruption, and among the most commonplace miracles, antidote cures the caster’s poison while heal mends injuries.
 It only makes sense for the best priests to bring physical salvation to the corrupted masses as they call upon them to accept spiritual salvation from the temple.
 Even if less than perfect themselves, these elite priests still do good works and aren’t just lecturing others about prayer.
 But if Urbain is any indication, they have never once had to pick up a sword to test their beliefs.
 Unlike the common warrior priests, most of these high-level preachers probably come from privileged backgrounds, perhaps their families even making sizable donations so that they dedicate their lives to prayer and not the battlefield — the temple needs to fund itself somehow.

 Such silver-spooned clergy can only feel secure in their cloistered existence thanks to the knights protecting the temples.
 This security detail is apparently not part of the priesthood but knighted by the temple, making them similar but distinct from the warrior priests.
 Fealty to God and country is core to the code of chivalry, and these knights are no less faithful, serving God by protecting His house.
-However, temple knights are apparently not limited to this role, as they seem to be synonymous with “holy knights”, (聖騎士) a common translation for paladins in reference to the Twelve Peers of Charlemagne the Great.
+However, “temple knights”, (神殿騎士) a term already evocative of the Knights Templar, are apparently not limited to this role; they seem to be synonymous with “holy knights”, (聖騎士) a common translation for paladins in reference to the Twelve Peers of Charlemagne the Great.
 Every reference to a holy knight suggests that they can be sent outside the temple on important missions or deployed to the battlefield, and some have even garnered fame for their deeds like Moonlight Knight Vito and Risaia of Istarelle.
 While they may be subordinate to the priesthood, many of these temple knights likely come from the same well-to-do families as the ranking priests.

 Dark silver helmet imparted to Vinlands.
 The impressive parietal design is a symbol of the same family’s sacred tree.